Leading Fleets Award

-Six Sigma Green Belt Certification Program – five EMD employees completed the requirements to become Six Sigma Green Belts (Tim Keiffer, John Reel, Ty Bell, Gary Burr, and Brian Franklin).
+Six Sigma Green Belt Certification Program – seven EMD employees completed the requirements to become Six Sigma Green Belts.
 Six Sigma Green Belts are employees who spend some of their time on process improvement teams.
 They analyze and solve quality problems, and are involved with Six Sigma, lean or other quality improvement projects.
 EMD’s Green Belts are currently working to improve PM compliance, fleet system data integrity, and work order notes.

-Leadership University (Leadership U) – EMD Maintenance Manager Mike Wallace completed the City of Tulsa’s Leadership U program this past year.
+Leadership University (Leadership U) – EMD Maintenance Manager Mike Wallace completed the City of Tulsa’s Leadership U program.
 The purpose of this program is to develop long-term public sector leadership skills and potential management successors.
 This program provides mentoring, coaching, and professional development training necessary to prepare future leaders for higher level positions with broader responsibilities.

 Tulsa Blue Employee Recognition Program